(Last revised and updated: August 21, 2020)

 Data Integrity and Security

-The Company uses extensive security measures to protect against the loss, misuse or alteration of data located on our systems.
-We implement appropriate measures and processes, such as using encryption when transmitting certain sensitive information, to help us to keep your information secure and to maintain its quality.
+The Company uses commercially reasonable security measures designed to protect against the loss, misuse or alteration of data located on our systems.
+We implement commercially reasonable measures and processes, such as using encryption when transmitting certain sensitive information, to help us to keep your information secure and to maintain its quality.
 We regularly review our security and related policies to adapt the technology as new threats evolve and monitor our systems to help ensure the highest level of availability.
-The Company has a corporate policy in place that requires all personnel not to disclose personal information to any third party that is not entitled to have that information.
-If you have any questions about the security at our website, you can send an email to email@example.com.
+If you have any questions about the security at our website, you can send an email to firstname.lastname@example.org.

 Information Sharing and Usage

-The Company may share your information with contracted service providers if sharing your information is necessary to provide a product or service you have requested, as part of a joint sales promotion or to pass sales leads to one of our distribution partners, or to keep you up-to-date on product announcements, software updates, special offers or other information.
-If your information is shared with third parties we will only provide the information they need to deliver the service.
-These companies are contractually prohibited from using your information for any other purpose.
+The Company may share your information with contracted service providers, including if sharing your information is necessary to provide a product or service you have requested, as part of a joint sales promotion or to pass sales leads to one of our distribution partners, or to keep you up-to-date on product announcements, software updates, special offers or other information.
+We use reasonable efforts to ensure that these service providers are capable of protecting the security of your personal information.

-Except as described above, we will not otherwise use or disclose any of your personally identifiable information, except to the extent reasonably necessary: to correct technical problems and malfunctions and to technically process your information; to protect the security and integrity of our website; to protect our rights and property and the rights and property of others; to take precautions against liability; to the extent required by law or to respond to judicial process; or to the extent permitted under other provisions of law, to provide information to law enforcement agencies or for an investigation on a matter related to public safety, as applicable.
+We may also use or disclose your personal information to the extent reasonably necessary: to correct technical problems and malfunctions and to technically process your information; to protect the security and integrity of our website; to protect our rights and property and the rights and property of others; to take precautions against liability; to the extent required by law or to respond to judicial process, including to meet national security or law enforcement requirements; or to the extent permitted under other provisions of law, to provide information to law enforcement agencies or for an investigation on a matter related to public safety, as applicable.

 Transfer of Your Information

 An IP address is a number assigned to you by your Internet service provider so you can access the Internet.
 We receive IP addresses in the normal course of the operation of our website.
-We use IP addresses to analyze trends, administer the website, track users’ movements, and gather broad demographic information for aggregate use.
-We do not use IP addresses to identify you personally or disclose them to others.
+We use IP addresses to analyze trends, administer the website, track users’ movements, gather geographic information, and gather broad demographic information for aggregate use.
+We may connect information gathered in connection with an IP address to information that a user may provide, such as information provided in a form that a user completes.
+We or third parties acting on our behalf may also use your IP address to ascertain your company name and to send you personalized advertisements on the basis of that information.
+For further information on personalized advertisements, please see the clause below titled “Cookies”.

 How to Manage Cookies